The Association shall be known as the National Association of Boat Owners.

 Membership shall continue until one of the following occurs:

-b) The member submits his resignation from membership to the Council in writing.
+(b) The member submits his resignation from membership to the Council by email or in writing.

-A member may renew membership for a further year by applying to the Association and paying the required subscription fee.
+A member may renew membership for a further year by paying the required subscription fee.

 5. THE COUNCIL